Alcohol & Entertainment Licenses

 If you wish to hold an ad-hoc event in England or Wales, the licensing authority must receive your temporary event notice (TEN) no later than ten clear working days prior to the event (this does not include the day of receipt or the day of the event).
-If the premises, where the event is to be held is in areas governed by two or more local authorities applications must be made to each.
+If the premises, where the event is to be held, is in areas governed by two or more local authorities, applications must be made to each.

-Unless you submit an electronic application, the police & local authority exercising environmental health functions for the area in which the premises are located must also be served a copy of your notice and receive it no later than ten working days before the event.
+Unless you submit an electronic application, the police and local authority exercising environmental health functions for the area in which the premises are located must also be served a copy of your notice and receive it no later than ten working days before the event.

 You must be 18 years or older to give a TEN and can only give a maximum of five TENs per year if you do not hold a personal licence under the Licensing Act 2003.
-If you do hold a personal licence, you can give a maximum of 50 TENs per year, however you are limited to a maximum number of TEN's per premises.
+If you do hold a personal licence, you can give a maximum of 50 TENs per year, however you are limited to a maximum number of TENs per premises.

 Your event must involve no more than 499 people at any one time and last no more than 168 hours with a minimum of 24 hours between your event and the start or finish of another Temporary Event Notice.
 Premises are limited to a maximum total duration of the periods covered by temporary event notices of 21 days per calendar year or 12 TENs per calendar year.

-With Effect from 25 April 2012 - Submission of Late Temporary Event Notices
+Submission of Late Temporary Event Notices

 Late notices can be given no later than 5 clear working days but no earlier than 9 clear working days before the event in relation to which the notice is given.
-A late notice given later that 5 working days before the event to which it relates will be returned as void and the activities described in it will not be authorised.
+A late notice given later than 5 working days before the event to which it relates will be returned as void and the activities described in it will not be authorised.